NLnetLabs/rotonda/README.md

 Transformers transform the `rotoro` internal protocol into other protocols/formats and vice versa.
 They can hold state about the protocol, e.g. BGP connection state.
 The get plugged into any of the `rotonda-runtime`s.

+- `connector`: stateful transport+protocol.
+TCP+BGP, TCP+BMP, Kafka+BGP-over-JSON. rust-native.
+- `filter_map`: per-message stateless programmable filters, can be FFI-like + send to user-defined RIB, or send out.
+A query is basically a filter_map with send to stdout.

 ![descriptors](images/rotonda-examples.png)